apache/spark/docs/sql-programming-guide.md

 ---
 layout: global
-title: Spark SQL Programming Guide
+displayTitle: Spark SQL Programming Guide
+title: Spark SQL
 ---

 * This will become a table of contents (this text will be scraped).